-- Look for indicators that a student may be experiencing homelessness and make a referral to the local homeless liaison. - Build trust with students as a caring adult; listen carefully to their wishes and concerns. - Contact the local liaison to make referrals for the student or family for needed services within the LEA and in the community. - Examine a student's school record for missing credits and arrange for the student to recover credit for work partially completed. - Ask the student what his or her interests are, in what extracurricular activities he or she participated in his or her former school, and then connect the student to appropriate activities. - Work with the student from a trauma-informed perspective and link the student to counseling and other supports, as necessary. - Be aware of risky and unsafe situations in which a youth might be involved; look especially for signs that an unaccompanied homeless youth is being trafficked or is in a dangerous relationship. - Offer support for a student's physiological needs (food, clothing), as well as his or her social/emotional needs (safety, security, and belonging). - Help older students with life skills, such as financial literacy and healthy choices. - Encourage the student and build hope for the future. - Encourage students to plan to attend college. - O Make sure they enroll in college preparatory classes. - O Arrange for them to visit a college campus. - O Help older youth with the college search, application, and financial aid process, including completing the Free Application for Federal Student Aid (FAFSA), which allows unaccompanied homeless youth to apply for aid as independent students.
+- Look for indicators that a student may be experiencing homelessness and make a referral to the local homeless liaison. - Build trust with students as a caring adult; listen carefully to their wishes and concerns. - Contact the local liaison to make referrals for the student or family for needed services within the LEA and in the community. - Examine a student's school record for missing credits and arrange for the student to recover credit for work partially completed. - Ask the student what his or her interests are, in what extracurricular activities he or she participated in his or her former

+- school, and then connect the student to appropriate activities. - Work with the student from a traumainformed perspective and link the student to counseling and other supports, as necessary. - Be aware of risky and unsafe situations in which a youth might be involved; look especially for signs that an unaccompanied homeless youth is being trafficked or is in a dangerous relationship. - Offer support for a student's physiological needs (food, clothing), as well as his or her social/emotional needs (safety, security, and belonging). - Help older students with life skills, such as financial literacy and healthy choices.